sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/in-depth/cli-advanced.md

   source-data-read        Invoke a std:source-data:read command test-connection         Invoke a std:test-connection command
 ```
-And to understand required parameters to invoke a command from the CLI, you can use the help command to get a list of required parameters.
-For example, in order to read an account using the CLI, you can first call `sail conn invoke account-read -h` and the CLI will respond with the required input:
+To understand the required parameters to invoke a command from the CLI, you can use the help command to get a list of required parameters.
+For example, to read an account using the CLI, first call `sail conn invoke account-read -h`.
+The CLI will respond with the required input:

 ```bash
 Usage: